Joseph L. Peczkowski, 95, of Burlington, WI (formerly of South Bend, IN) passed away on Monday, December 30, 2019 at Oak Park Place in Burlington, WI.

 To send online condolences, please visit www.kaniewski.com.

-To send flowers to Joseph Leonard Peczkowski's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joseph Leonard Peczkowski, please visit our floral store.